Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Related Works

 The main differences between our proposed method and the above methods based on deep learning techniques can be summarized as follows:

-\begin{itemize} \item Our method aims to automatic extract such commonsense causal triplets as c in the text (Fig.~\ref{fig1}), not to only classify causal relations or to identify the linguistic expressions of causality. \item Our method can easily handle multiple causal triplets and Embedded Causality in the same sentence (Section \ref{sec2.1} and Section \ref{sec2.2}) without having to divide the sentences into sub-sentences that contain only one instance of causality and thus generate cascading errors as in Ref.~\cite{dasgupta2018automatic}. \end{itemize}
+\begin{itemize} \item Our method aims to automatically extract such common sense causal triplets as c in the text (Fig.~\ref{fig1}), not only to classify causal relations or to identify the linguistic expressions of causality. \item Our method can easily handle multiple causal triplets and embedded causality in the same sentence (Section \ref{sec2.1} and Section \ref{sec2.2}) without having to divide the sentences into subsentences that contain only one instance of causality and thus generate cascading errors as in \citet{dasgupta2018automatic}. \end{itemize}